laminlabs/lamin-blog/docs/sparse-measurements.md

 ## Materials

-A slide with Alex Wolf's "1 million features" pencil drawing.
+The original slide with Alex Wolf's "1 million features" pencil drawing that, over the years, led to the first figure in this post.

 <div style="text-align: center">
 <img width="800" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/vriNut4LCbfvd3qu0000.jpg">